top of page

 Advanced Coursework: AP, Honors, IB

+Selective colleges want to see that you’ve embraced academic rigor.
+But they’re just as interested in how well you managed it.
 If your school offers AP or IB, aim to take those courses in your strongest subjects.
 For example, if you're a standout writer, prioritize AP English and AP History.
 If you’re math-leaning, take Calculus and AP sciences.
 Avoid stacking too many advanced courses in one year if it risks your GPA or your well-being.

 What About Dual Enrollment?